Man arrested for loan shark harassment where eggs were thrown, paint splashed

 The man will be charged in court on Aug 1 under the Moneylenders Act (Revised Edition 2010).

-First-time offenders found guilty of loan shark harassment face a fine of up S$50,000 with imprisonment of up to 5 years, and caning of up to 6 strokes.
+First-time offenders found guilty of loan shark harassment face a fine of up S$50,000 with imprisonment of up to five years, and caning of up to six strokes.

 "The Police have zero tolerance for loan shark harassment activities.
 Those who deliberately vandalise properties, and cause annoyance or disruption to public safety, peace and security, will be dealt with severely in accordance with the law," the news release said.